Regulation - FCC Bans Foreign-Made Routers for Security

 What You Should Do

-Consumers should stay informed about the implications of the FCC's ban on foreign-made routers.
-If you are in the market for a new router, consider the limited options available, primarily focusing on U.S.-made devices like the Starlink router.
+Consumers should stay informed about the implications of the FCC's ban on foreign-made routers and mobile hotspots.
+If you are in the market for a new router, consider the limited options available, primarily focusing on U.S.-made devices like the Starlink router or the exempted Netgear models.
 Additionally, it is essential to ensure that any existing routers you use are up to date with the latest firmware and security patches to mitigate potential vulnerabilities.

 Related Pings